-Sage Oak Charter Schools (SOCS) does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+Sage Oak Charter Schools (SOCS) does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.

 Discrimination, sexual harassment, harassment, intimidation, and bullying are all disruptive behaviors, which interfere with students' ability to learn and negatively affect student engagement, diminish school safety, and contribute to a hostile school environment.
 As such, Sage Oak Charter Schools prohibits any acts of discrimination, sexual harassment, harassment, intimidation, and bullying altogether.
 To the extent possible, SOCS will make reasonable efforts to prevent students from being discriminated against, harassed, intimidated, and/or bullied, and will take action to investigate, respond, address and report on such behaviors in a timely manner.
 SOCS school staff that witness acts of misconduct prohibited by this policy will take immediate steps to intervene when safe to do so.